MikeTannenbaum/digital-garden-jekyll-template/_notes/Learning in public.md

 ---
 title: Learning in public
 ---
-Writing, learning, and working in public creates opportunity and connection.
+Writing, learning, and working in public creates new opportunities while facilitating quick feedback loops and building community.
 Additionally, [[public notes build authority and trust]].

 By publishing your incremental learnings and idea evolutions you invite people to explore your [[web of thinking]].